kathamer/ZeroWM/README.md

 - Q: How did you get your prompt like that in the screenshot?
   A: [Oh-My-ZSH](https://github.com/robbyrussell/oh-my-zsh) with Agnoster

- - Q: Is it true that you're actually reptile and not a programmer?
+ - Q: Is it true that you're actually a reptile and not a programmer?
    A: No. *slithers away*

 ## Known bugs: